- Complex Litigation

 After graduating from law school in 2001, he continued working at the litigation firm representing clients in personal injury jury trials and defending clients accused of crimes.
 In 2002, he joined his wife Jacy at Arnold Law Office, where he focused on personal injury litigation and prosecution for the city of Eugene.

 During his first few years of practice he was averaging more civil jury trials per year than most seasoned plaintiff’s lawyers.
 He was also averaging a little over one criminal jury trial a month as well.

 While preparing for and trying cases by day, at night he would sharpen his skills by reading and re-reading the Oregon evidence treatise, books on depositions, books on trial skills, expert materials (DSM-IV), etc. It is not called the practice of law for nothing.
 Mike realized early on that if you are not regularly trying cases and increasing your knowledge-base, your trial tools do not stay sharp.

-Mike enjoys representing clients in complex litigation, involving high stakes (financial or liberty interests), complicated legal issues or expert witnesses, confusing fact patterns with lengthy timelines, or multiple parties.
+Mike enjoys advising his attorney team in complex litigation, involving high stakes (financial or liberty interests), complicated legal issues or expert witnesses, confusing fact patterns with lengthy timelines, or multiple parties.